Royal National Hospital for Rheumatic Diseases: History

-From the 16th century, the needs of the "deserving poor" who came to take the healing waters of the Roman Baths were recognised and they were allowed free use of the waters.
+From the 16th century, the needs of the "deserving poor" who came to take the healing waters of the geothermal springs at the Roman Baths were recognised and they were allowed free use of the waters.
 This attracted beggars; large numbers of people visited the city but St John's Hospital was only accessible to local residents.
 Proposals in 1716 for a hospital to receive them were supported by Lady Elizabeth Hastings, Henry Hoare, Joseph Jekyll, William Oliver, Beau Nash and others.

+Dr Tobias Venner (1577–1660), who was appointed physician in 1652 at Bellotts Hospital, the forerunner of the Royal National Hospital for Rheumatic Diseases, is considered to be the Bath hospital's first consultant.

 The hospital was established in 1738 as The Mineral Water Hospital.
 It provided care for the impoverished sick who were attracted to Bath because of the supposed healing properties of the mineral water from the spa.
 The original building, designed by John Wood the Elder, was built with Bath stone donated by Ralph Allen and completed in 1742.
 It was enlarged in 1793 by the addition of an attic storey, and in 1860 by a second building erected on the west side of the earlier edifice.
 A fine pediment, in Bath stone, on the 1860 building depicts the parable of the Good Samaritan.
 The building was classified as Grade II* listed in 1972.

 In 2003, the hospital became an NHS foundation trust, specialising in rheumatic disease and rehabilitation.
 The hospital had a large brain injury rehabilitation service with separate units for adults, adolescents and children; this service closed in March 2013 as a result of financial pressures.

 The hospital was named by the Health Service Journal as the best acute specialist trust to work for in 2015.
 At that time it had 208 full-time equivalent staff and a sickness absence rate of 3.18%.
 91% of staff recommended it as a place for treatment and 79% recommended it as a place to work.